I came across this tea during a trip to the mountains the other day, in a dingy grocery store. It was sitting next to several dusty cans of Milo.

 So there you have it.
 Hornimans.
 An adolescent man’s tea.
 For those moments when you just can’t take a cold shower.

 To put this Hornimans post in context, let me leave you with what another friend of mine said regarding the name.
-He said it’s better to be called Mr. Horniman than Mr. Hardick… who is a real life school teacher in Australia.
+He said it’s better to be called Mr. Horniman than Mr. Hardick, who is a real life school teacher in Australia.

 Yeah, this post just keeps getting classier.

 Bottom line?
 Words matter.
 Whether serious and elaborate, or silly and adolescent, they have an effect.
-We may be quick to poke fun at people whose names sound odd, and there is a limit to how far we can take it, but there also has to be a sense of awareness regarding one’s own name and circumstances.
+We may be quick to poke fun at people whose names sound odd, and there’s a limit to how far we can take it, but there also has to be a sense of awareness regarding one’s own name and circumstances.

 So mind what you say and be aware of how you present yourself.
 What comes out of your mouth next time you open it may help someone suss you up in ways you wouldn’t expect.
 I need to to stop being so cheeky, and people with weird names need to pay attention to the context, and, per chance, modify their names.